ANSHURAJ11/LAMMPSatOU/README.md

   - Yanqing Su, Shuozhi Xu, Irene J. Beyerlein, [Density functional theory calculations of generalized stacking fault energy surfaces for eight face-centered cubic transition metals](http://dx.doi.org/10.1063/1.5115282), J. Appl.
 Phys.
 126 (2019) 105112

-When you are ready to run simulations, visit [this page](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives) to learn how to download files from a GitHub repository.
-Then download five files to a local directory `local_gsfe` on your local computer.
+Running this specific LAMMPS simulation requires five files.
 The first four files can be found in the `gsfe` directory in this GitHub repository, including

    - `lmp_gsfe.batch`, which is for job submission
    - `lmp_gsfe.data`, which is the LAMMPS data file